Course number: CGICS40

 In this course, you will use discussions, case studies, and the experiences of your instructor and fellow students to explore the hazards and pitfalls of technology and learn how to use that technology safely and securely.

 - To ensure your success in this course, you should have experience with the basic use of conventional end-user technology, including desktop, laptop, or tablet computers; mobile phones; and basic Internet functions, such as web browsing and email.

-This course is designed for you as a non-technical end user of computers, mobile devices, networks, and the Internet, to enable you to use technology more securely to minimize digital risks.
-This course is also designed for you to prepare for the Certified CyberSAFE credential.
+This course is designed for non-technical end users of computers, mobile devices, networks, and the Internet, to enable them to use technology more securely to minimize digital risks.
+This course is also designed for students to prepare for the Certified CyberSAFE credential.

 CyberSAFE 2019: Exam CBS-310

 Post class completion, students can appear for the CyberSAFE 2019: Exam CBS-310.

 - Topic A: Identify Security Compliance Requirements